All Money Is Legal: Release and promotion

 The second single, "4 da Fam", was released on July 29, 2000, (Note: "4 da Fam" appeared on the Hot Rap Songs Billboard chart in the July 29, 2000 issue of Billboard.
 The information for the chart is gathered by "a national sample of retail store sales reports".) and issued as a Double A-Side with "I Got That"; an accompanying "4 da Fam" music video had premiered earlier in the summer.
-For a 2017 Vulture article, John Kennedy had a lukewarm response to the song, calling it "a passable Roc-A-Fella posse cut that feels more like a team-building exercise".
+For a 2017 Vulture article, John Kennedy called it "the real deal," comparing it favorably to “Pop 4 Roc,” another Roc-A-Fella posse cut from Vol. 3… Life and Times of S. Carter.
 In a 2018 Complex article, Andrew Barber and Al Shipley considered "4 da Fam" to be "really a Jay record" despite being on Amil's album; they praised Jay-Z for having "the best verse and batt[ing] clean up".
 The song peaked at number 99 on the Hot R&B/Hip-Hop Songs Billboard chart and number 29 on the Hot Rap Songs Billboard chart.
 "That's Right" and "Get Down" were released on a 12-inch single and vinyl record as promotional singles.